python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/contributing/bot.md

 If your bot fails to start with a `PrivilegedIntentsRequired` exception, this indicates that the required intent was not enabled.

+---

 ### Configure the Bot
-You now have both the bot's code, and a server to run it on.
-Now you need to connect the two by changing the bot's configurations.
+You now have both the bot's code and a server to run it on.
+It's time you to connect the two by changing the bot's configurations.

 #### config.yml
 Entering the directory of the cloned code, you will find a file named `config-default.yml`.